CleverCloud/doc.clever-cloud.com/deploy/addon/pulsar.md

 ### Operations

-The pulsar addon given biscuit enable you to run several operations on namespace, its policies and the related topics.
+The pulsar addon given Biscuit token enables you to run several operations on namespace, its policies and the related topics.

 #### Namespace